cygni/cts2023-turn-cygnicator/README.md

 ```
 ### Binary Semaphores

 Binary sempahores are used for both mutual exclusion and synchronisation purposes.
 You can think of binary semaphore as a queue with one item.
+There are also counting semaphores which works in a similar way but instead of having 1 item in the queue you can have multiple items.

 ```C
 // Semaphore handler